The Best Crossword Puzzle App With No Ads (2026 Guide)

 | Wordscapes | Ad-supported, can be heavy | One-time remove-ads purchase |

-The punchline: for zero ads and nothing else, Penny Dell or an NYT subscription are the cleanest.
-For zero ads plus AI puzzles on any topic, progressive AI hints, and a maker, Grid Genius Plus or Pro is the only app that bundles all of it.
+The punchline: if all you want is silence, a one-time remove-ads purchase is the cheapest and cleanest route, and Penny Dell or Redstone will do it without a recurring bill.
+For zero ads plus AI puzzles on any topic, progressive AI hints, and a maker, Grid Genius Pro is the only app that bundles all of it.
 We are not claiming Grid Genius is cheaper or has more puzzles than a magazine catalog, and we are not hiding that the free tier carries ads.

 Banner ads vs interstitials vs rewarded ads